 In the static, principal-agent model, the principal (i.e., shareholder) offers a compensation package, w, to the agent (i.e., CEO) which can vary with the agent's performance.
-The agent evaluates this compensation package with her expected utility E(U(w,e)), where U is the agent's utility, e is the agent's effort, and E is the expectations operator.
+The agent evaluates this compensation package with her expected utility E(U(w, e)), where U is the agent's utility, e is the agent's effort, and E is the expectations operator.
 A risk averse agent prefers compensation packages with high average pay but dislikes compensation packages with high variance of pay.
-This is a general point that can be illustrated using the static version of Holmstrom and Milgrom (1987) with normal shocks, exponential utility and separability between consumption and effort.
+This can be illustrated using the static version of Holmstrom and Milgrom (1987) with normal shocks, exponential utility and separability between consumption and effort.
 In that model, where $\gamma > 0$ is the constant absolute risk aversion coefficient, and E(w) and V(w) are, respectively, the mean and variance of pay.
-The variance of pay aggregates the risk the CEO is exposed to through the different performance-based components of pay and different performance measures.

-$$\log E(U(w,e)) = E(w) - \frac{\gamma}{2}V(w) - \text{cost of effort}, \tag{1}$$
+$$\log E(U(w, e)) = E(w) - \frac{\gamma}{2}V(w) - \text{cost of effort},$$ (1)